-“Having a community form around us [early on]…really built in the idea of hustle into the DNA of the brand,” Weisberg says.
+“Having a community form around us …really built in the idea of hustle into the DNA of the brand,” Weisberg says.
 “That’s been something that the community has really galvanized around.”

 That early community was so invested in theSkimm that users started referring to themselves as brand ambassadors on their own.
 And thus the idea for theSkimm’bassadors program was born.

 The ambassador program has gone through several iterations and is still evolving.
 It encompasses everything from active Facebook groups to a massive voter registration campaign.
 (That campaign—dubbed No Excuses—registered over 100,000 people to vote in the 2016 U.S. election and is working to get 100,000 more to vote in this year’s midterm elections.)
 What remains the same is the premise of women supporting women.

 “They’re bound together by a shared value system of what theSkimm is and what living a smarter life is about,” Zakin says.
 “What’s been amazing is to see their connections with one another.”

 While the Skimm’bassador program is also bolstered by a variety of tiered incentives, Weisberg and Zakin are quick to say that the bonds between participants are what makes the program so vibrant, and so successful.